thycotic/privman-docs/install/agents/macOS/agent-inst-mac.md

 ## Uninstalling an Agent

-When you need to uninstall the macOS Agent, use the __Uninstall.sh__ shell command:
+When you need to uninstall the macOS agent, use the __Uninstall.sh__ shell command:

 ```shell
 sudo /Volumes/ThycoticManagementAgent-n.n.nnnn/Uninstall.sh